NinjaInShade/ninja/core/src/server/socket/API.md

 -   `new Socket()`: takes in `wsServer`, an instance of `WebSocketServer`, `rawSocket`, the raw `net.Socket` object and a `clientId` that can uniquely identify itself.
 -   `on(ev, (data) => void)`: same as `SocketManager` `on()`, but only listens for incoming messages from this client.
-    -   the only special event is 'disconnect' also.
+    -   the special events available are 'disconnect', 'error', 'rawData'.
+Raw data is the data before it has been decoded, checked if event matches & if socket is still connected.
 -   `once(ev, (data) => void)`: same as `on()` but is only a one-time listener (again, very similar to `SocketManager` `once()`).
 -   `emit(ev, data)`: sends data to the server with the "ev" event.
-    -   the 'disconnect' event is reserved and cannot be used.
-It is emitted internally, automatically and can't be used.
+    -   some special event names are forbidden to use (see above: `on()`).
+These are emitting internally automatically and can't be used.
 -   `id`: the ID of the client.
 -   `connected`: whether the socket is connected.
 -   `dispose()`: closes socket cleanly and cleans up listeners